Jimmygjr10/Covid19_Mask_Mandate/README.md

 **Members:** Jimmy Greer, Ben Altshur, TeKisha Sampson &amp; Jason Goddard

+## Comm Protocol
+- Trello for PM, Slack, Group-Text, email
+- Use one of the above as heads-up on working status, new branches, major commits, new files, pull requests, and merge conflicts

 **Objective:** Did counties with mask mandates see fewer COVID-19 cases / deaths than those without?
 The analysis will be a function of the cases / deaths as a percentage of the population.